ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 More details on specific actions for the parties involved can be found in (#domain-owner-actions) and (#mail-receiver-actions).

+##  DNS Tree Walk {#dns-tree-walk}

+While the DMARC protocol defines a method for communicating information through publishing records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
+Instead, some domains will inherit their DNS policy records from parent domains one level or more above them in the DNS hierarchy, and these records can only be discovered through a technique described here, one known colloquially as a "DNS Tree Walk".

+The process for a DNS Tree Walk will always start at the point in the DNS hierarchy that matches the domain in the RFC5322.From header of the message, and will always end at the Public Suffix Domain that terminates the RFC5322.From domain.
+To prevent possible abuse of the DNS, a shortcut is built into the process so that RFC5322.From domains that have more than five labels do not result in more than five DNS queries.

+The generic steps for a DNS Tree Walk are as follows:

+1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
+A possibly empty set of records is returned.

+2. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+3. If the set is now empty, or the set contains one valid DMARC record that does not contain the information sought, then determine the target for additional queries, using steps 4 through 8 below.

+4. Break the subject DNS domain name into a set of "n" ordered labels.
+Number these labels from right to left; e.g., for "a.mail.example.com", "com" would be label 1, "example" would be label 2, "mail.example.com" would be label 3, and so forth.

+5. Count the number of labels found in the subject DNS domain.
+Let that number be "x".
+If x < 5, remove the left-most (highest-numbered) label from the subject domain.
+If x >= 5, remove the left-most (highest-numbered) labels from the subject domain until 4 labels remain.
+    The resulting DNS domain name is the new target for subsequent lookups.

+6. Query the DNS for a DMARC TXT record at the DNS domain matching this new target in place of the RFC5322.From domain in the message.
+A possibly empty set of records is returned.

+7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.

+8. If the set is now empty, or the set contains one valid DMARC record that does not contain the information sought, then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining or a valid DMARC record containing the information sought has been retrieved.

+To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following five queries, in order:

+* _dmarc.a.b.c.d.e.mail.example.com
+* _dmarc.e.mail.example.com
+* _dmarc.mail.example.com
+* _dmarc.example.com
+* _dmarc.com

+##  Determining the Organizational Domain {#determining-the-organizational-domain}

+The DMARC protocol defines a method for a Public Suffix Domain to identify itself as such using a tag in its published DMARC policy record.
+An Organizational Domain is any subdomain of a PSD that includes exactly one more label than the PSD in its name.

+For any email message, the Organizational Domain of the RFC5322.From domain is determined by performing a DNS Tree Walk as described in (#dns-tree-walk).
+The target of the search is a valid DMARC record that contains a psd tag with a value of 'y'.
+Once such a record has been found, the Organizational Domain for the DNS domain matching the one found in the RFC5322.From domain can be declared to be the target domain queried for in the step just prior to the query that found the PSD domain.

+For example, given the RFC5322.From domain "a.mail.example.com", a series of DNS queries for DMARC records would be executed starting with "\_dmarc.a.mail.example.com" and finishing with "\_dmarc.com".
+The "\_dmarc.com" record would contain a psd tag with a value of 'y', and so the Organizational Domain for this RFC5322.From domain would be determined to be "example.com", the domain of the DMARC query executed prior to the query for "\_dmarc.com".

 ##  Identifier Alignment Explained {#identifier-alignment-explained}

 Email authentication technologies authenticate various (and